 The most basic way to remarket is to reach an audience that has visited your website or used your app.
 The recommended approach is to use the “Google Ads optimized list,” which help you reach website visitors, app users, and other audience sources.

-Smart bidding strategies Enhanced CPC (cost-per-click) will automatically adjust your manual bids for clicks that seem more or less likely to lead to a sale or conversion on your website.
-Note: This option is recommended when you have few conversions; otherwise use Target CPA or Target ROAS bidding.
+Smart bidding strategies such as Enhanced CPC (cost-per-click) will automatically adjust your manual bids for clicks that seem more or less likely to lead to a sale or conversion on your website.

 Target ROAS (return-on-ad-spend) helps you convert customers by setting a maximum cost-per-click bid while trying to achieve an ROAS equal to your target.

 Maximize conversions will seek to obtain the most conversions for your specified budget, independent of ROAS or a target CPA.

 Manual bid strategies: If you prefer to manage your remarketing campaign bids manually, we recommend setting a maximum CPC bid.

 Here are a couple of bid strategies that can help you improve your remarketing performance: